choria-legacy/marionette-collective/website/reference/integration/activemq_security.md

     /topic/mcollective.agentname.reply
 {% endhighlight %}

-If you are using versions newer than _1.1.3_ and you are using Subcollectives each subcollective will have topics like:
+If you are using Subcollectives each subcollective will have topics like:

 {% highlight console %}
     /topic/subcollective.agentname.command